 This project has been classified as an Involve project based on the International Association for Public Participation Spectrum.
 This means we work directly with the public, stakeholders and rightsholders throughout the design process to ensure that ideas and aspirations are understood and considered.

-This project will have a Community Advisory Committee (CAC) made up of both representatives from key stakeholder groups and residents that represent the demographics of the overall community.
+This project has a Community Advisory Committee (CAC) made up of both representatives from key stakeholder groups and residents who represent the demographics of the overall community.
 The CAC’s mandate is to provide a forum for feedback, guidance and advice to the project team at key decision points during the community engagement process.
 The CAC will meet approximately one to two times per phase of the project.
 The CAC is not a decision-making body and does not speak on behalf of the entire community.

 The community engagement activities anticipated in this phase include: